Kong/terraform-provider-konnect/docs/data-sources/gateway_control_plane.md

 - `filter` (Attributes) Filters a collection of control-planes. (see [below for nested schema](#nestedatt--filter))
 - `filter_labels` (String) Filter control planes in the response by associated labels.
-- `page_number` (Number) Determines which page of the entities to retrieve.
-- `page_size` (Number) The maximum number of items to include per page.
-The last page of a collection may include fewer items.
 - `sort` (String) Sorts a collection of control-planes.
 Supported sort attributes are:
   - created_at